Estimated reading time: 7 minutes

 5. Don’t Hide Valuables in the Master Bedroom

 The master bedroom is one of the first places burglars look after entering a house.
-Master bedrooms are typically easily to access, which is part of the charm for burglars.
+Master bedrooms are typically easy to access, which is part of the charm for burglars.

 6. Get a Decoy Safe